attef/public_sl_react-test-front/README.md

 ## Step 2

 * On click on the button, load the [users api](https://jsonplaceholder.typicode.com/users) and the [albums api](https://jsonplaceholder.typicode.com/albums)
 * Once the data loaded, change the button state
-* Create a component to display the users data, for each user, list all their albums
+* Use [react-bootstrap ListGroup](https://react-bootstrap.github.io/components/listgroup/) to create a component for displaying the users data
+  * For each user, list their albums
+  * add button

 [![Image 2](/docs/screen_step_2.PNG?raw=true)](/docs/screen_step_2.PNG?raw=true)